 - Prioritize eating things that will spoil while you’re away.

 - Start packing your suitcase with things you won’t need that week, like your swimsuit.
+Get your kids to help with this kids vacation packing list.

 - Check medications you may need to top up before you go.